Signal 30 (Mad Men): Plot

-Pete is being kept awake by a leaking tap in the kitchen.
-He eventually goes to fix it, doing so effectively and with self-satisfaction.
-He is later shown attending a driver's education class, where he flirts with a teenage girl about to go off to college.

-Ken Cosgrove has continued his writing and runs into Peggy while meeting with a publisher over lunch.
-He is secretive about his work and attempts to politely get rid of her.
-Peggy is unsettled by this, until Ken later explains his actions in the office.
-Following a drunken celebration at a bar with other expatriates over England's 1966 World Cup victory, Lane excitedly tells the other SCDP partners that he has arranged a lunch meeting with a fellow Englishman, Edwin Baker, over possible representation for Jaguar Cars in America.
+Pete Campbell fixes a dripping faucet, taking satisfaction in the job.
+Later, he attends a driver's education class, where he flirts with a teenage classmate.
+Lane Pryce watches England's victory in the 1966 World Cup at a bar with other expatriates, and strikes up a friendship with Edwin Baker, a representative of Jaguar Cars looking for a US advertising agency.
+He excitedly reports this to the partners, all of whom save Pete are supportive.

-The Campbells throw a dinner party for the Cosgroves and the Drapers at their home.
-As the night progresses, Ken's writing career is accidentally brought up in conversation by his wife, leading to a retelling of one of his stories.
-The guests are unsure of how to react to the science fiction plot, apart from Don, who asks questions about the character.
+The Campbells throw a dinner party for the Cosgroves and the Drapers where Ken's writing career is accidentally brought up in conversation by his wife.
 When Don learns of Ken's writing success he is supportive of it; in contrast, Pete denigrates it.
-Afterwards, the wives retreat to the kitchen, where the tap Pete previously "fixed" bursts, spraying water everywhere.
+Afterwards, the tap Pete previously "fixed" bursts, spraying water everywhere.
 Pete rushes away to get his toolbox, but by the time he returns, Don has already fixed it, explaining that Pete's previous fix was merely a coincidence.
 Pete returns to his driver's ed class to find that a new student, Hanson (nicknamed "handsome"), has the attention of the girl Pete had previously flirted with.